MaleGoose/spring-boot-sample/5EHIF_Matura_CheatSheet.md

 ### Relations

 - `@OneToOne` one entity is connected to one other entity.
-- `@OneToMany` one entity is linked to many entities, which means that the datatype can be a list, set or any collection type.
+- `@OneToMany` one entity is linked to many entities, which means that the datatype can be a collection.
 - `@ManyToOne` many entities of this type are linked to one entity of the other type, the type is the class of the related entity. `@OneToMany` can be used on the other side.
 - `@ManyToMany` rarely used as an extra entity between the entities is used, which includes two `@OneToMany`